Street harassment: Egypt

+Spain

+In 2020, the Catalan government found out that 17% of all violent activities in the territory occur on public transport, with women accounting for 60% of the victims.
+91.6% of women aged 16 to 25 reported being harassed on public transit.

 United States

 A survey of 2,000 Americans was commissioned in 2014 by activist group Stop Street Harassment and conducted by GfK.
 25% of men and 65% of women reported having been the victims of street harassment in their lives.
 41% of women and 16% of men said they had been physically harassed in some way, such as by being followed, flashed, or groped.
 The perpetrators are lone men in 70% of cases for female victims and 48% of cases for male victims; 20% of men who were harassed were the victims of a lone woman.
 For men, the most common harassment was homophobic or transphobic slurs, followed by unwanted following, then catcalling and comments on body parts.
 For women, the most common harassment was catcalling, followed by comments on body parts, unwanted touching or brushing up against, and then sexual slurs like "bitch" or "slut".

 For women, most harassment is performed by a total stranger.
 This comes from a 1990s study from the American Midwest.
 It was found that numerous women have experienced street harassment on numerous occasions.
 Another 50% were physically harassed or followed by such strangers.
 Half of those surveyed revealed this harassment occurred by their 17th birthday.
 In 2014, researchers from Cornell University and Hollaback! conducted the largest international cross-cultural study on street harassment.
 The data suggests that the majority of females have their first street harassment experience during puberty.
 According to Stop Street Harassment, "In 2014, nationally representative survey of street harassment in the USA, half of the harassed persons were harassed by age 17."
 They also state that, "In an informal international online 2008 study of 811 women conducted by Stop Street Harassment, almost 1 in 4 women had experienced street harassment by age 12 (7th grade) and nearly 90% by age 19".